ray-project/ray/doc/source/rllib/package_ref/env.rst

 .. image:: ../../images/rllib/env_classes_overview.svg

-This API allows ``BaseEnv`` to support:
+The ``BaseEnv`` API allows RLlib to support:

-1) Vectorization of sub-environments (i.e. individual gym.Env instances, stacked to form a vector of envs) in order to batch action-computing model forward passes.
+1) Vectorization of sub-environments (i.e. individual ``gym.Env`` instances, stacked to form a vector of envs) in order to batch the action computing model forward passes.
-2) External simulators requiring async execution (e.g. Envs that run on separate machines and independently request actions from a policy server).
+2) External simulators requiring async execution (e.g. envs that run on separate machines and independently request actions from a policy server).
-3) Stepping through the vectorized sub-environments in parallel by converting all sub-environments into @ray.remote actors.
+3) Stepping through the individual sub-environments in parallel via pre-converting them into separate @ray.remote actors.
 4) Multi-agent RL via dicts mapping agent IDs to observations/rewards/etc..

 For example, if you provide a custom ``gym.Env`` class to RLlib, auto-conversion to ``BaseEnv`` goes as follows: